NotebookLM

-Turn Any Docs Site into a Single NotebookLM Source in Minutes
+Turn Docs Sites, Sitemaps, and Feeds into a Single NotebookLM Source

 Stop adding pages to Google NotebookLM one by one.
-SiteToMarkdown takes a single URL, crawls all pages under that path, and turns them into one clean Markdown file—perfect for NotebookLM, chatbots, and other LLMs.
+SiteToMarkdown takes a docs URL, sitemap, or feed URL, discovers the relevant pages, and turns them into one clean Markdown file for NotebookLM, chatbots, and other LLMs.

 Works great with Google NotebookLM, ChatGPT, and GitHub Copilot.